 Triggers aren't logical, and that's not a flaw

-Triggers don't have to make sense to anyone.
-The link between the thing that happens now and the thing that happened then can be invisible, even to your loved one.
-They might react and not know why.
-You might react to their reaction and also not know why.
+Judith Herman, whose foundational work Trauma and Recovery shaped how clinicians understand PTSD, wrote that traumatic symptoms simultaneously demand and defy speech.
+The link between what's happening now and what happened then can be invisible, even to your loved one.
+They may react without knowing why.
+You may react to their reaction and also not know why.

-The work isn't to figure out every trigger.
-The work is to stop expecting the response to look reasonable from the outside.
+The work is not to map every trigger.
+The work is to stop expecting the response to look reasonable from the outside when the inside is running a completely different programme.

 What actually helps

-What doesn't help: reasoning with the survival brain when it's online, taking the response personally, or trying to fix it in the moment.
+What doesn't help: reasoning with a survival brain when it is online, taking the response personally, or trying to fix it in the moment.
+The window for conversation opens after regulation, not before.